 Another issues is relating sequences of processes and time, with a precise description of when each process took place, when it started and where its borders are.

-Nevertheless, this exact information is probably not important at all if the intend of the model is to archieve XYZ …; instead what counts is the knowledge of what is the sequence of typical signs and symptoms of a disease, because the time constraints involving them, e.g. during tuberculosis, a cough with secretion is followed by a pulmonary infection, can be checked in morbidity and mortality notifications.
+Nevertheless, this exact information is probably not important at all if the aim of the model is to deal with mortality data,.
+Instead what is usually known and found in the databases is the knowledge of what is the sequence of typical signs and symptoms of a disease, because the time constraints involving them, e.g. during tuberculosis, a cough with secretion is followed by a pulmonary infection, can be checked in morbidity and mortality notifications.
+For stating a death record in a mortality notification database, viz.
+SIM, a physician certifies the underlying cause of death and sometimes secondary ones.
+The ontology should support these two descriptions.

-We also assume the notion of 'event' provided in GFO, which makes the patient exhibit a certain behavior which is linked, causally or not, to some processes [14].
+We also assume the notion of 'event provided in GFO, which makes the patient exhibit a certain behavior which is linked, causally or not, to some processes [14].

 Next, we present the main challenges related to the representation of domain entities and the logical axioms characterizing and solving these challenges.
 For this purpose, the representation is divided into four versions, which demonstrate our iterative optimization approach and the evolution of the model to a final proposal.